teremterem/MiniAgents/README.md

 ### Utilities

+- `adialog_loop`: Run a dialog loop between a user agent and assistant agent
+- `achain_loop`: Run a loop that chains multiple agents together
 - `achain_loop`: Runs a loop of agents, chaining their interactions.
 - `join_messages`: Joins multiple messages into a single message using a delimiter.
 - `split_messages`: Splits messages based on a delimiter.